scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/copy_object.rst

 When copying an object, you can grant ACL-based permissions using headers.
 By default, all objects are private.
 Only the owner has full access control.
-When adding a new object, you can grant permissions to individual S3 Connector accounts or to predefined groups defined by S3.
+When adding a new object, you can grant permissions to individual Zenko accounts or to predefined groups defined by S3.
 These permissions are added to the ACL on the object.
 For more, see `Access Control List (ACL) Overview`_ and `Managing ACLs Using the REST API`_.